 - 1. Oakville Hydro Electricity Distribution Inc.'s new final and interim distribution rates shall be effective January 1, 2019. - 2.
 The Tariff of Rates and Charges set out in Schedule A shall be deemed draft until the parties have complied with the subsequent procedural steps. - 3.
 Oakville Hydro Electricity Distribution Inc. shall review the Tariff of Rates and Charges set out in Schedule A and shall file with the OEB, as applicable, a written confirmation of its completeness and accuracy, or provide a detailed explanation of any inaccuracies or missing information, by December 28, 2018. - 4.
-This Decision and Rate Order will be considered final if Oakville Hydro Electricity Distribution Inc. does not provide a submission to the OEB that inaccuracies were found or information was missing pursuant to item 3.
+This Decision and Rate Order will be considered final if Oakville Hydro Electricity Distribution Inc. does not provide a submission to the OEB that inaccuracies were found or information was missing pursuant to item 3. - If the OEB receives a submission from Oakville Hydro Electricity Distribution Inc. to the effect that inaccuracies were found or information was missing pursuant to item 3, the OEB will consider the submission prior to revising and issuing a final Tariff of

-25 Decision and Order, EB-2017-0333, December 20, 2017.
+&lt;sup>25 Decision and Order, EB-2018-0294, December 20, 2018

-26 Decision and Order, EB-2017-0290, March 1, 2018.
+&lt;sup>26 Decision and Order, EB-2017-0290, March 1, 2018.